Overview of the Respiratory Function Laboratory Accreditation Program

 Laboratories need to meet the TSANZ laboratory accreditation standards in order to satisfy the Royal Australasian College of Physicians (RACP) requirements as a training site for Advanced Training in Respiratory Medicine.

-For the 2021 accreditation fees, please click here.
+For the current accreditation fees, please click here.

 These fees, which are set to recover costs, will be determined by TSANZ and revised from time to time.